Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

 ## The Convolutional Neural Network

 The customcnn.py script uses the Keras Functional API to describe the simple CNN.
 It is a fully convolutional network and has no fully connected or dense layers.
-There are also no pooling layers—data reduction is achieved by using convolutional layers that have strides greater than one.
+There are also no pooling layers — data reduction is achieved by using convolutional layers that have strides greater than one.

 The CNN has deliberately been kept simple (so the expected prediction accuracy will not be much higher than approximately 95%.
 To reduce overfitting, batch normalization, dropout and L2 kernel regularization have been used.